Medical tourism in India: Quality of care

-India has 39 JCI accredited hospitals.
+India has 839 NABH accredited hospitals.
 However, for a patient traveling to India, it is important to find the optimal doctor-hospital combination.
 After the patient has been treated, the patient has the option of either recuperating in the hospital or at a paid accommodation nearby.
 Many hospitals also give the option of continuing the treatment through telemedicine.
+A 2024 meta-analysis evaluating India’s medical tourism sector highlighted variations in treatment success rates across different hospitals.
+The study found that while India excels in affordability and expertise, inconsistencies in postoperative care and patient follow-ups remain key concerns, emphasizing the need for standardized protocols.

 The city of Chennai has been termed "India's health capital".
 Multi- and super-specialty hospitals across the city bring in an estimated 150 international patients every day.
 Chennai attracts about 45 percent of health tourists from abroad arriving in the country and 30 to 40 percent of domestic health tourists.
 Factors behind the tourists inflow in the city include low costs, little to no waiting period, and facilities offered at the specialty hospitals in the city.
 The city has an estimated 12,500 hospital beds, of which only half is used by the city's population with the rest being shared by patients from other states of the country and foreigners.
 Dental clinics have attracted dental care tourism to Chennai.

 Private institutions and organizations such as Max Healthcare have consulted and treated up to 50,000 foreign patients in hospitals across the country.

 The promotion of medical tourism in India has helped private players capitalize on this market opportunity.